iZemil/job/interview/getting-started.md

 ## Update Resume

-Make sure your resume is up-to-date and includes any relevant experience you have with JavaScript, as well as any other skills or experience that might be relevant to a JavaScript developer position.
+Make sure your resume is up-to-date and includes all relevant experience for a JavaScript developer position.

 Here are a few key points to consider when updating a resume:
 1. **Review your job history and accomplishments:** review your job history and think about your accomplishments and responsibilities in each role.
 This will help you identify any skills or experience that you can highlight on your resume.